 What are Some Examples of Damages for which a Property Owner Can Be Held Liable?

 There are a multitude of instances in which a landlord can be held liable for injuries.
-Some common examples include:
+Some common examples of landlord premises liability include:

 What Should I Do After a Premises Liability Accident?

-If you or a loved one were injured on someone’s property and you believe the injuries were the result of the property owner’s failure to provide reasonable protection, following these steps may help build your product liability case.
+If you or a loved one were injured on someone’s property and you believe the injuries were the result of the property owner’s failure to provide reasonable protection, following these steps may help build your landlord premises liability case.

 Thomas J. Henry Are Leaders in the Field of Premises Liability Lawsuits